Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (PetMD)

-While outdoor cats tend to have a lower life expectancy, indoor cats can live for a decade or more, if not longer.
+Although outdoor cats have a lower life expectancy, indoor cats can live for a decade or more, if not longer.
 There are exceptions to the rule, and some cats can live much longer.
 Others, housebound or not, might pass away earlier due to age-related diseases or other health issues.

 10. Heart disease is a common cause of sudden death in cats.